-The phenomenon of “highway ragweed” was studied by Prof. Feng Zhao and a team at the German Research Center for Environmental Health in Neuherberg, north of Munich, and two other centers.
+The phenomenon of “highway ragweed”, as it might be called, was studied by Prof. Feng Zhao and a team at the German Research Center for Environmental Health in Neuherberg, north of Munich, and two other centers.
 The researchers exposed common ragweed (Ambrosia artemisiifolia) to various levels of nitrogen dioxide (NO2), which is one of the toxic byproducts generated when fossil fuels are burned.
 They did so throughout the entire growing season, under controlled conditions, and then the ragweed pollen was further analyzed.

-“Our data showed that the stress on the plant caused by NO2 modulated the protein composition of the pollen,” Zhao said in a media release.
+“Our data showed that the stress on the plant caused by NO2 modulated the protein composition of the pollen,” Zhao said.
 He added that known allergenic proteins “were significantly elevated” in number in the plants exposed to NO2.
 The study went on to set out that these known allergens also had “a significantly increased binding capacity to specific IgE (allergy) antibodies” after NO2 exposure.

 The researchers suspect that means allergic reactions are more easily triggered by ragweed pollen exposed to NO2, with more severe symptoms resulting from it, too.